anri89/ArchitectureSpotly.md/README.md

-# Spotly – Architecture Submission
+# Spotly Architecture Submission
-This repository contains the technical architecture document for my Creative Web project *Spotly*.
+This repository contains the technical architecture document for my Creative Web project *Spotly*

-The architecture document is in `ARCHITECTURE.md`.
+The architecture document is in `ARCHITECTURE.md`

-This repo is for assessment submission only.
+This repo is for assessment submission only